The Malting Process

 What is Malt?

-Malt is one of the raw materials utilised by brewers & distillers for the production of beer & certain spirits.
+Malt is one of the raw materials utilised by brewers, distillers & food manufacturers for the production of beer, spirits & food products.

 Barley (or other cereal grains such as wheat and oats) is turned into malt by allowing the grain to germinate under controlled environmental conditions, and then hot air-dried to develop the characteristic flavour and colour.